Ralph Firman

-Ralph David Firman Jr. (born 20 May 1975) is a British-born former racing driver who raced under Irish citizenship (his mother Angela is from Ireland) and an Irish-issued racing licence.
-Earlier in his career he raced under a British licence.
+Ralph David Firman Jr. (born 20 May 1975) is a British and Irish former racing driver who last raced under an Irish licence.
 His father, Ralph Firman Sr., co-founded the Van Diemen racecar constructor with Ross Ambrose, father of V8 Supercars champion Marcos, then more recently founded RFR.
 He is married to Aldís Kristín Árnadóttir, an Icelandic UK-educated lawyer.
 Ralph's sister, Natasha, is also a racing driver.

 Career

 Formula Three

 Educated at Gresham's School between 1988 and 1993, Firman went straight into motor racing on leaving school.
 Despite leading much of the 1995 British F3 championship, he lost the title at the final round to Oliver Gavin.
 However, he continued in the championship in 1996 and captured the title at his second attempt.

 Macau Grand Prix controversy

 Firman won the prestigious Macau Grand Prix in 1996 under controversial circumstances.
 At the end of round 1, Firman finished ahead of German Formula 3 champion Jarno Trulli.
 In round 2, he was overtaken by Trulli on the last lap.
 Firman was running with a broken front wing.
 Just as Jarno Trulli was on the way to victory, Firman crashed at the hairpin corner, blocked the track and caused a red flag.
 The race officials counted the results to the previous lap when Firman was ahead of Trulli, thus giving him the win.